What do I need for online therapy?

 If you offer online therapy only, how do I complete forms and make payments?

-This can all be done online through various platforms.
-Use Headway to make payments and update your insurance, and use the patient portal through Sessions Health to complete necessary forms or send a secure message.
-Visit the Patient Links tab here.
+Use the patient portal through Sessions Health to complete necessary forms, make payments, request an appointment, or send a secure message.
+For easy access to helpful links, visit the Patient Links tab here.

 What is "Sessions by Psychology Today?"